Choose another writer in this calendar:

 recount the fifty films he loved the most, he said: "Fifty films!
 Are

 you kidding?
 I never saw that many in my entire life!"
-During the early
+(The Cinema of Federico Fellini by Peter Bondanella, 1992) During the early

 war years Fellini managed to stay out of the army but in 1943 he was